GuerreroCRISPR/Gordonia-CRISPR/README.md

 # Gordonia-CRISPR
-Scripts used to the reconstruction of Gordonia CRISPR
+Scripts used to the reconstruction of Gordonia CRISPR.
+All these scripts run under Linux operating system.

 This pipeline allow to reconstruct a specific CRISPR array diversity from several samples using illumina pair-end reads.
 Reads length must be >=100 bp or longer to get a better result.
 As a rule the read length >= 2 spacers + 1 repeat.